daattali/ddpcr/README.md

 depending on the number of dyes used (one, two, and more than two, respectively).
 A duplex experiment typically uses one FAM dye and one HEX dye, and consequently the droplets will be grouped into one of four
-clusters: double-negative (not emitting fluorescence from either dye), HEX-positive, FAM-positive, or double-positive.
+clusters: double-negative (empty droplets without any amplifiable template that do not emit fluorescence in either channel), HEX-positive, FAM-positive, or double-positive.
 When plotting the droplets, each quadrant of the plot corresponds to a cluster; for example, the droplets in the lower-left quadrant are the double-negative